nodegit/nodegit/README.md

 // Open the repository directory. open("tmp")
+  // Open the master branch.
   .then(function(repo) {
-    // Open the master branch.
     return repo.getMaster();
   })
+  // Display information about commits on master.
   .then(function(branch) {
     // Create a new history event emitter. var history = branch.history();